Careers at OHE

 Freelance PR and media professional

-We are seeking experienced freelance PR and media professionals to support our communications and stakeholder engagement in three key regions:
+We are seeking experienced freelance PR and media professionals to support our communications and stakeholder engagement in the Middle East and North Africa (MENA), in particular the UAE, Saudi Arabia and Qatar region

 Contract Type